 In the Fall of 2015, I suffered the toughest injury of my athletic career.
 This injury tested me from a physical standpoint, as I severely injured an ankle playing for B.C.
 Astana in Astana, Kazakhstan.
-When traditional rehabilitation proved to be ineffective in treating this injury, it forced me to return to the United States to further my rehabilitation and strength the ankle.
+When the rehabilitation efforts in Kazakhstan proved ineffective for treating this injury, it forced me to return to the United States to complete a process of physical therapy and repair my ankle.

-Currently, I am in my 4th Year of professional basketball.
+Currently, I just finished my 6th Year of professional basketball.

-I played college basketball at Marist College, where I started for all 4 years.
+Before my time as a professional basketball player, I played college basketball at Marist College, where I started for all four years.

 After finishing my career at Marist College, I have played for the following teams:

 Outside of the basketball skill training, which is necessary as a professional basketball player, physical fitness and general health have become passions of mine.
 I can safely say that my love for developing my physical attributes is the main reason I have been able to continue to advance my basketball career.